-This cranberry sauce is not only delicious, it’s got some healing properties as well.
-It combines cranberries with Mulled Apple Cider.
+This cranberry sauce is not only delicious, but it’s also got healing properties as well.

-So, put a dollop, or more, on your plate and enjoy the cranberry sauce.
+So, put a dollop, or more, on your holiday plate and enjoy this delicious and healing cranberry sauce.

 Wishing you a happy, healthy and delicious holiday season.